LONDON -- The FTSE 100 has risen by 25% over the last year, and many top shares are beginning to look quite expensive.

 The PE10 compares the current share price with average earnings per share for the last 10 years.
-This smoothes out any short-term volatility and lets you see whether a company looks cheap compared to its long-term earnings.
+This lets you see whether a company looks cheap, compared to its long-term earnings.

-Today, I'm going to take a look at the PE10 for the oil and gas supermajor Royal Dutch Shell
+Today, I'm going to take a look at the PE10 for the U.K. utility firm SSE .

-Let's take a look at Shell's current price-to-earnings ratio, and its PE10:
+Does this mean that the U.K.'s third-largest utility is now cheap?
+Let's take a look at SSE's current price-to-earnings ratio, and its PE10: